 - The estimated actuarial present value of Promised Retirement Benefits (Gross Liability) is the present value of the expected payments by the Fund to existing and past members, attributable to the services rendered.
-The present value was calculated by the Government Actuary using a net discount rate. - The Deficit shown in the Forecast Balance Sheet differs slightly from that calculated by the Government Actuary in his actuarial valuation of the Fund, as at 30 June 2011, under NZ IAS 26, dated August 2011.
-The Government Actuary projected a higher value for the assets of the Fund compared with the forecast made by the Authority. - The position of Government Actuary was disestablished in 2011.
-An Actuary appointed by the Authority will calculate the gross liabilities from 30 June 2012.
-The Actuary has already indicated that she will allow for continued improvements in mortality (eg. annuitants are living longer) which will increase the gross liabilities and consequently the deficits.
-The Authority estimates, based on calculations prepared by the Actuary for the Crown, that the improved mortality may add \$1 billion to the gross liabilities. - There is no requirement on the Crown to fully fund the Deficit in relation to the Schemes.
-Reliance is placed by the Authority on the provisions of section 95 of the Act which requires the Minister to appropriate funds from public money to ensure that sufficient funds are available, or will be available, to pay entitlements as they fall due.
+The present value was calculated by the Authority's Actuary using a net discount rate. - The Deficit shown in the Forecast Balance Sheet differs slightly from that calculated by the Authority's Actuary in their actuarial valuation of the Fund, as at 30 June 2012, under NZ IAS 26, dated August 2012.
+The Authority's Actuary projected a higher value for the assets of the Fund compared with the forecast made by the Authority. - There is no requirement on the Crown to fully fund the Deficit in relation to the Schemes.
+The Crown pays its share of the Deficit on a cashflow (pay as you go) basis. - Reliance is placed by the Authority on the provisions of section 95 of the Act which requires the Minister to appropriate funds from public money to ensure that sufficient funds are available, or will be available, to pay entitlements as they fall due. - The surplus in the forecast income statement is lower than the projected surplus in the performance objectives (Table 1) as the Forecast Income Statement includes all the costs for the Schemes administration.